HoundThe/WarzoneLobbyScraper/README.md

 - Some people might not have enough games played or data on codtracker.
 - Plots have fixed ticks from 0.4 to 1.6 KDR, which works for pretty much everyone except some outliers.
 - All calculated match KDRs are cached into the disk with Pickle, so you don't have to spam API for the same match twice if you want to replot.
+- I've made the calculation the same as COD trackers as match team KDR

 ![Example graph:](example.png)